200 Series: Board of Directors

 ADOPTION OF POLICY

-The board will give notice of proposed policy changes or adoption of new policies by placing the item on the agenda of two regular board meetings.
-The proposed policy changes will be distributed and public comment will be allowed at the meeting prior to final board action.
+The board will give notice of adoption of new policies by placing the item on the agenda of two regular board meetings.
 This notice procedure will be required except for emergency situations.
 If the board adopts a policy in an emergency situation, a statement regarding the emergency and the need for immediate adoption of the policy will be included in the minutes.
 The board will have complete discretion to determine what constitutes an emergency situation.

 The final action taken to adopt the proposed policy will be approved by a simple majority vote of the board at the next regular meeting after the meeting allowing public discussion.
 The policy will be effective on the later of the date of passage or the date stated in the motion.

 NOTE: There is no legal requirement for the number of readings a board policy needs to have prior to its adoption by the board.
-The standard practice is two meetings.
+The standard practice is two meetings, and this policy is written to reflect that practice.
+If a board holds fewer or more readings, the policy should be amended to reflect that practice.
 It is recommended the expiration date of an emergency policy be the number of meetings needed to adopt a regular policy plus an additional meeting.

 Legal Reference: